Group representation constituency: History

 Three proposals for minority representation in Parliament had been considered by a 1966 Constitutional Commission chaired by the Chief Justice Wee Chong Jin.
 The first was to have a committee of representatives of minorities that would elect three persons from amongst its members to represent minorities in Parliament.
 However, this was rejected as the Commission felt that it would be an inappropriate and retrogressive move in that unelected members should not be allowed to dilute the elected chamber.
 The second proposal, which was to have proportional representation, was also rejected on the grounds that it would intensify party politics along racial lines and eventually "perpetuate and accentuate racial differences".
 This would then make it increasingly difficult, if not impossible, to achieve a single homogeneous community out of the many races that form the population of the Republic.
 The third proposal was to have an upper house in Parliament composed of members elected or nominated to represent the racial, linguistic and religious minorities in Singapore.
-However, this was rejected as being backward-looking since politicians should attain a seat in Parliament through taking part in elections.
+This proposal was also scrapped because of backward-looking since politicians should attain a seat in Parliament through taking part in elections.

 In 1988, 39 SMCs were grouped into 13 three-member GRCs, making up 39 out of a total of 81 elected seats in Parliament.
 The Constitution and the Parliamentary Elections Act were changed in 1991 and again in 1996 to increase the maximum number of MPs in each GRC from three to four, and then to six.
-In the 2001 general election, three- and four-member GRCs were replaced by five- and six-member GRCs.
-There were nine five-member GRCs and five six-member GRCs, making up 75 out of the 84 elected seats in Parliament.
-This arrangement remained unchanged at the 2006 elections.
+The 2001 and 2006 elections had only nine SMCs and 14 GRCs of five or six MPs, with a peak staggering at 5.36 MPs; it also marked the first time where at least two existing GRCs have its electoral boundaries being intact from the last general election, with each subsequent election saw between two and five GRCs being untouched.